 We acknowledge that carers play an indispensable role in the wellbeing and recovery of people in our care.
 By maintaining our Triangle of Care 2-star accreditation, we reinforce our commitment to nurturing a compassionate and inclusive care environment that values the contribution of carers and recognises their needs.
 We look forward to building upon this achievement.
-We remain steadfast in our mission to provide a great experience for carers, as well other organisations to support carers.

-as patients, partners and staff.
+We remain steadfast in our mission to provide a great experience for carers, as well as patients, partners and staff.